Dimev/shadertoy-to-unreal-engine/README.md

  - the main functionality is in one function
  - the input and output are made to work easily with unreal inputs and outputs

+# Shaders in UE
+There's a few ways to do shaders in ue
+ - add them via USF/USH files
+ - translate them to material nodes
+ - the custom expression in materials

+The easiest option of these is the custom expression node This has a few parameters when you select it and look at the details pane
+ - Code: the code for this node
+ - Output type: which is what the node outputs
+ - Description: what the node will be named in the node graph
+ - Inputs: this is a list of inputs the node takes in, and you can access from the code inside the node

+Under the hood, custom nodes get converted into a function, meaning you sadly can't define your own functions inside the custom node without some workarounds (in chapter Functions, which also goes about )

+If you want to know what the final shader is unreal generates for your material, you can see it under window -> view shader source *CHECK IF THIS IS CORRECT*

+Now, we can write arbitrary code into the Code field for the node *right?*

+We can, but it's the worst text editor available.
+I suggest instead making a seperate file somewhere else, with the .hlsl extention, and edit it with your favorite text editor (I use vscode, and it seems to do automatic syntax highlighting for this file type, which helps you see what's going on)

+Then, once you're done, you can copy-paste the code from there into the Code field of the custom node.

 # Porting
 Now we can start porting the shader
 But, what kind of material do we need?